We use cookies to help you navigate efficiently and perform certain functions.

 Navigate the waters of Lake Arenal by private boat, watching the landscape shift from volcanic lowlands to the rolling green hills of the divide, before ascending into the cool air of the Monteverde cloud forest.
 Visit the Monteverde Institute, a research and educational organization supported by National Geographic.
 Learn how they balance community growth with conservation, including a fascinating look at the impact of artificial light on nocturnal wildlife.

-Beat the crowds to the canopy on a private, early-morning tour along the hanging bridges before they open to the public.
+Enjoy exclusive early-access to the canopy on a private, morning tour of the hanging bridges, experiencing the forest's tranquility before it opens to the general public.
 Suspended high above the forest floor, watch the mist clear and listen for the waking calls of howler monkeys.
 Continue the search for wildlife in the Santa Elena Cloud Forest Reserve, treading softly on fern-lined trails in hopes of spotting the brilliant emerald plumage of the resplendent quetzal.
 Enjoy a free afternoon before dinner at a local restaurant.

 Leave the clouds behind and descend toward the dry tropical forests of Guanacaste.
 Stop in Rincón de la Vieja National Park to witness clean energy in action at a geothermal project, surrounded by the hissing steam of volcanic vents.
 Keep an eye out for wildlife adapting to this rugged and lush terrain.
 Pause at the Rio Negro Waterfalls for a gourmet picnic lunch in the shade of the canyon before completing the drive to your hotel on the Pacific coast.